Major: Sports Management

 “Don’t spend time dwelling on your failures or the setbacks that will come along the way; be persistent and keep working hard or you’ll never get to where you want to be.”

-Why did you decide to work in your field?
+Why did you decide to work in professional sports?

-Describe your role and responsibilities at your job?
+Describe your role and responsibilities with your organization?

 What were the main steps you took to get your job?

 Before joining the Rays, I worked for the York Revolution in the independent Atlantic League for three seasons.
 While there, I interned in Baseball Operations for one season and then became the Director of Baseball Operations for the last two years.
 That position allowed me to get really involved in many different facets of baseball operations – player development, scouting, international operations, budgeting, etc. – because the department was small and much of that was under my supervision.

 During the same time, I also worked as an Associate Scout with the Phillies, and wrote for two SB Nation sites – Beyond the Box Score and Fake Teams – during my last year in York.
 The position with the Phillies allowed me to further develop my scouting skills and create some professional contacts outside of the Atlantic League.
 Writing enhanced my communication skills and gave me the opportunity to present original research to a large audience.
 I know that both of those things were important when I went through my interview process to join the Rays.